shreytheshreyas/tp/docs/DeveloperGuide.md

 projectIndex: The index of the project as an Integer

-Step 1: The user types the select command followed by the index of the project e.g. select p/1.

-1. The main Duke class will call the Parser class.
+Step 1: The user types the select command followed by the index of the project e.g. `select p/1`.
+The main Duke class will call the Parser class.

-2. The Parser class will check which state the app is in and will then call the appropriate class constructor.
+Step 2: The Parser class will check which state the app is in and will then call the appropriate class constructor.
 In this case, the Parser will call the ProjectSelectCommand constructor.
 The ProjectSelectCommand constructor will also check for the validity of the user’s input.
 The constraints of the input are as follows

 * Not a number
 * Not a positive number
 * An index of a project that does not exist

-3. The Parser class will then initialize a new instance of the ProjectSelectCommand constructor with the projectIndex as “1” and return it back to the main Duke class.
+Step 3: The Parser class will then initialize a new instance of the ProjectSelectCommand constructor with the projectIndex as “1” and return it back to the main Duke class.

-4. The Duke class will call the executeCommand function from the returned instance which will execute the command.
+Step 4: The Duke class will call the executeCommand function from the returned instance which will execute the command.

 * The executeCommand function will get the instance of the Project from the static projects list using the projectIndex.

 * It will call the projectSelectedMessage from the Ui class and return it to the main Duke class.

-5. The Duke class will then receive the acknowledgement message and display it to the user in the terminal.
+Step 5: The Duke class will then receive the acknowledgement message and display it to the user in the terminal.

 The above is illustrated below in a sequence diagram.
 The sequence diagram will only encompass the sequence in the executeCommand function.